datacamp-content-public/courses-market-basket-analysis-in-python/slides/chapter_1_ed6d6ba631fa3bd3a1b655ab10066f37.md

 `@script`
-The first thing we will need to do is call the import the Aprior function from the MlExtend library.
-After that, we will pass through the encoded data frame from our previous module into the Apriror function.
-Next, we will define two parameters, the min_support & use_colnames.
-The use_colnames will use the column names we passed through in our data frame.
-The min_support defines our support metric threshold, the lower it is the more results we will see & vice versa it ranges between 0 & 1.
-We will set it equal to .01 so we get an optimal amount of transactions.
-Finally let's print out the first five rows using the head method.
+Finally, let's sort the values by the confidence metric and then print out the first five rows using the head method.
+If we want more rows we can simply pass through a larger number.

 ---